 - [FIX] Prior and subsequent builds cannot be opened in the background

-- [FIX] Task details inspector in timeline does not display cache operations chronologically
+- [FIX] Task details in timeline display cache operations chronologically

 - [FIX] Individual items in comparison pages cannot be linked to